9.4. Class Development

 Stable Public Interface

 Once a class is in use, the designer must ensure its public interface remains stable by not removing or altering any public features as the class evolves (adding new features does not affect the interface's stability).
-If the public interface remains stable, programmers may change the class's data and the member functions' logic without disrupting existing client code.
-The client cannot "see" the hidden features in a class and, therefore, cannot depend on them.
+If the public interface remains stable, programmers can change a class's data and the logic of its member functions without disrupting existing client code.
+The client cannot "see" a class's hidden features and therefore cannot depend on them.
 For example, one of our classes may need a sort operation, and, being in a hurry, we write a slow selection sort: void sort();.
 Later, when we have more time, we rewrite the function based on the quick-sort algorithm, but as long as the function signature, void sort();, does not change, the class's interface remains stable and any existing client code is not adversely affected.

 Abstract Data Type (ADT)